en

 People have different assumptions as to what is necessary or absolutely necessary.
 That is what we are fighting about.
 These assumptions prevent dialogue because they create a set of reflexes to defend with absolute force.

 The notion of necessity is not only intellectual.
 It involves everything.
-All the adrenalin you need will be released when you defend your assumptions of necessity.
+All the adrenaline you need will be released when you defend your assumptions of necessity.

 It is important to see that it is all tightly connected.
-We should draw dotted lines between thinking and feeling and chemistry, not solid lines.
+We should draw dotted lines between thinking, feeling, and chemistry, not solid lines.

 Our brain is set up to hide our assumptions.
 It is worth fishing around to put the assumptions into words.
-Word is the button.
-We need a correct description of the way we are actually thinking.
+Words are the button.
+We need a correct description of how we are actually thinking.

 Saturday afternoon

-We have a picture (in our mind) that there is 'somebody' inside us who is given all this information and then it decides to have the intention to do something based on that.
+We have a picture (in our mind) of 'somebody' inside us who is given all this information, and then decides to intend to do something based on it.
 I'm suggesting that it is not so.

 One way of looking at it is to say that thought provides a representation of what you´re thinking about.
-An artist makes a picture which represents somebody but is not somebody.
+An artist makes a picture that represents someone but is not someone.
 Likewise, thought does not provide complete information on the thing it is about.

 Everything you think about is connected to reflexes which will involve what you can do with it.
 That is how thought works.
 It gives you vast amounts of connected, logically interrelated information.
-It has tremendous potential for connecting things up.
+It has tremendous potential to connect things.

 Thought organizes itself into a very complex, rich structure.
 We form very abstract symbols.
 Some are general and some particular.
 A symbol stands in for the thing.
 A word is a symbol.

 Thought gets into trouble for many reasons.
-One reason is that the chemistry is too rigid, or there is the thought of absolute necessity.
+One reason is that the chemistry is too rigid, or that there is a sense of absolute necessity.

 The point is whether reality coheres in our experience.
 If it does not cohere, then we have to change it.
-The brain is forming a kind of representation of reality, which is able to guide you properly if it is coherent.
+The brain is forming a kind of representation of reality that can guide you properly if it is coherent.
 It is clear that this is constructed.
 Representations and appearances can be correct up to a point, or they are illusory.
 Thought is affecting what you see.
-You may miss the fact that perception is coming from thought, for instance seeing someone as an enemy.
+You may miss the fact that perception is coming from thought, for instance, seeing someone as an enemy.

 It is crucial to see this: the representation affects perception.
 It is a tremendous source of illusion if we lose track of the fact that this is happening.
 We make the world according to thought, but thought is also affecting perception.